cavaliba/cmt_monitor/docs/docs/config.md

 CMT uses one or more configuration files to know what kind of checks to perform, what threshold or alert conditions are defined, and to which remote server the collected data must be sent.

-By default, it is located in `/opt/cmt/conf.yml`.

 The YAML file `conf.yml` is the main configuration file for CMT.

+By default, it is located in `/opt/cmt/conf.yml`

-you can specify an alternate configuration file at run time (CLI or crontab) :
+You can specify an alternate configuration file at run time (CLI or crontab) :

     $ cmt --conf /my/dir/cmt/conf.yml

 This let you have different execution contexts for CMT on the same Server.

-## conf.d/ for additional configurations
+## conf.d/*.yml for additional configurations

 Every yaml file in the conf.d/ folder next to the conf.yml is merged into the configuration at run time.
 This design helps manage a bigger configuration with devops / deployment tools like Ansible.

-This feature can be disabled in the main configuration file :
+This feature can be enabled in the main configuration file (disabled by default) :

 	global:
 		load_confd: yes